planetf1/maestro-knowledge/docs/CONTRIBUTING.md

 3. Documentation is updated
 4. New tests are added for new functionality
 5. Warning filters are included for clean test output
+6. Examples are tested and working (if adding new database support)

 ### Test Organization